 - It should be easy to use: In general, tools that have a steep learning curve are just not worth the money spent.
 Instead of focusing on other aspects of your business, you end up wasting too much time trying to figure out how the tool works.

 - It should have great customer support: It’s best if the customer support team is accessible 24/7.
 You never know when something goes wrong, after all.

-- It has all the features you need: Maybe you need GPS tracking and payroll management features, too?
+- It has all the features you need: Maybe you need a GPS tracking tool and payroll management features, too?

 - It integrates with the solutions you’re already using: How does the time-tracking tool fit in your existing tool arsenal?